MINOR AT HEART

 Profit before all life

-In the late 1980s, British comics artist and graphic illustrator Sue Coe began to visit slaughterhouses in America, Canada, and in England, documenting in sketchbooks the systemic horrors that she witnessed at those facilities.
+Artist Sue Coe began visiting slaughterhouses in the 1980s, documenting in sketchbooks the systemic horrors that she witnessed at those facilities.